Looking for a plan? Enter your zip code to shop online.

 Medigap coverage varies based on which plan you choose.

 The one thing all Medicare Supplement plans cover is your Medicare Part A coinsurance.
-They also give you an extra 365 "lifetime reserve" days.
+They also give you an extra 365 "lifetime reserve" days for inpatient hospital care.
 (Without a Medigap plan, you get 60 lifetime reserve days under Part A.)

 All Medigap plans also cover at least part of the following: